buhrmi/buhrmi/README.md

 # Hi there

-This is buhrmi, a web developer and browser-based game maker.
+This is buhrmi, a web developer, bedroom DJ, and browser-based game maker.

 ## Gladiators Reloaded

-Get ready for the reincarnation of an old and beloved browser-based game.
+The reincarnation of an old and beloved browser-based game.
 [Gladiators Reloaded](https://gladi.buhrmi.de) is now in development, and for the first time in 15 years I'm starting a [dev blog](https://gladi.buhrmi.de/blog) again (in German).
 Have fun.

-## Work Projects
+## Work Portfolio

 These projects are copyrighted by CDMN GmbH and their respective clients.